vegaprotocol/specs/user-interface/0001-WALL-wallet.md

 - **must** be able refine the configuration for existing networks (including the ones that come pre-configured) (<a name="0001-WALL-011" href="#0001-WALL-011">0001-WALL-011</a>)
 - **must** be able to remove networks (<a name="0001-WALL-013" href="#0001-WALL-013">0001-WALL-013</a>)

-...so I can broadcast transactions to, and read information from a vega network in my wallet app
+...so I can broadcast transactions to, and read information from a vega network in my wallet

 ## Update wallet
 When using an older version of a Vega wallet than the current official release, I...